TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The `user.txt` flag was successfully retrieved:
+We can now retrieve the `user.txt` flag:

 <br />